-IR - IFS Requirements IR.GEN - Integral Field Spectrometer General Requirements IR.GEN - Integral Field S IFS Field of View The field of view of the IFS shall be 3x3 arcseconds IFS Optical Wavelength Coverage The IFS optical branch shall be sensitive to wavelengths of 0.3 to 1.0 microns IFS NIR Wavelength Coverage The IFS NIR branch shall be sensitive to wavelengths of 1.0 to 1.8 microns IFS Radiation Specification TBD IFS Pixel Size TBD IFS Spatial Resolution The spatial resolution of the image slicer shall be 0.10 arcseconds per slice.
-IFS Resolution The IFS resolution shall be better than 100 ($\lambda/\Delta\lambda$) with SNR better than 10 IFS Magnification The magnification provided by the IFS optics shall be a factor of 2 IFS CCD Exposure D Exposure total (one frame) with destructive sub-frame readouts every 125s.
+IR - IFS Requirements IR.GEN - Integral Field Spectrometer General Requirements IFS Field of View The field of view of the IFS shall be 3x3 arcseconds IFS Optical Wavelength Coverage The IFS optical branch shall be sensitive to wavelengths of 0.3 to 1.0 microns IFS NIR Wavelength Coverage The IFS NIR branch shall be sensitive to wavelengths of 1.0 to 1.8 microns IFS Radiation Specification TBD IFS Pixel Size TBD IFS Spatial Resolution The spatial resolution of the image slicer shall be 0.10 arcseconds per slice.
+IFS Resolution The IFS resolution shall be better than 100 ($\lambda/\Delta\lambda$) with SNR better than 10 IFS Magnification The magnification provided by the IFS optics shall be a factor of 2 IFS CCD Exposure The exposure time for the CCDs shall be TBD s total (one frame) with destructive sub-frame readouts every 125s.
 IFS MCT Exposure The exposure time for the MCTs shall be TBD s total (one frame) with non-destructive sub-frame readouts every 15.6s.
-IFS Format TBD IFS Temperature range The IFS detectors shall be kept at 150K
+Total exposure time to be calculated as a function of redshift IFS Format TBD IFS Temperature range The IFS detectors shall be kept at 150K